robmarkcole/fire-detection-from-images/README.md

 # fire-detection-from-images
 Detect fire in images using neural nets.

-The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art model published alongside the dataset.
+The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art fire detection model published alongside the dataset.

+## Tooling and approach
+* Frames will be fed through a binary fire/normal classifier.
+On positive detecion of fire frames are fed to an object detection model to determine size/severity of the fire.
+* Remain open to pytorch & tensorflow2
+* Use google Colab for training
+* Host images on Google drive which has a nice UI, desktop apps with sync, easy auth in colab notebooks.
+* Additionally use kaggle for training and data hosting?
+Not personally a fan of the kaggle UI

 ## Articles & repos
 * [Fire and smoke detection with Keras and Deep Learning by pyimagesearch](https://www.pyimagesearch.com/2019/11/18/fire-and-smoke-detection-with-keras-and-deep-learning/) - dataset collected by scraping Google images (provides link to dataset with  1315 fire images), binary Fire/Non-fire classification with tf2 & keras sequential CNN, achieve 92% accuracy, concludes that better datasets are required